Skip to content

 2

-Your careers and experiential learning advisor can support you in finding co-op opportunities based on your interests and your academic situation.
+Support & guidance: Your university advisors will support you in finding co-op opportunities that align with your interests and your academic situation.

 3

-Directly access the university’s co-op placement platforms to see the latest vacancies and apply directly.
+Application: Access the university’s co-op placement platforms directly to view current vacancies and submit applications.

-While co-ops at our London campus are a new offering, Northeastern students have been doing co-op for decades across our global network of campuses.
+While co-ops at our London campus are a new offering, Northeastern students have been participating in co-ops for decades across our global network of campuses.
+This established programme has a proven track record of helping students thrive in their chosen careers.
 Here’s a look at how students are thriving.

 • A person with long dark hair smiles while leaning against a white brick wall.
 They are outdoors with lush green foliage in the background.